Peter Johnson (skier)

 In 1994, he created the StorageTek "16 in One" to benefit Junior Achievement - setting a world record by skiing sixteen Colorado ski areas in one day, utilizing StorageTek's S-76 Sikorsky helicopter for the Fall reconnaissance and two Bell 212s for the event helicopters.

 His Boardrider Project, documented the social commentary of skateboard art on contemporary American culture with the collection of over 200 skateboards from Think, Girl, Chocolate, Alien Workshop, Sector9, Fuct, World Industries, Powell Peralta, Krooked, Toy Machine and Zoo York among others.
 The project culminated in a "The Underside—Skateboard Art Revealed" a retrospective exhibit at the University of Denver School of Art and Art History.

 In 1996, he started the International Outdoor Group (IOG) and the International Outdoor Festival that brought outdoor enthusiasts together with some of the world's foremost athletes including Ed Viesturs, the first American to summit all 14 8,000m peaks without supplemental oxygen, Erik Weihenmayer, the only blind person to have climbed the "Seven Summits," the tallest peak on every continent, Eric Simonson, whose 1999 expedition found the remains of George Mallory on Mount Everest and many more.

 IOG is the recipient of numerous awards for multi-partner and integrated marketing excellence from the American Marketing Association (AMA) and Promotional Marketing Association (PMA) and 2008 the Oregon Chapter of the American Marketing Association awarded IOG Integrated Marketing Campaign of the Year.

 In 2011, among the legends of freestyle, he was recognized as a Pioneer of Freestyle Skiing by the U.S. Ski & Snowboard Hall of Fame.

 In 2015 he launched Captured52 around the idea that the right photograph, when viewed on a grand scale, completely transforms the experience.
-Each season represents a single, large format, open edition photograph from each of 52 invited photographers from around the world.
-At the end of Season 5, Captured52 repositioned as the most unique collection of large scale photographs in the world—260 original photographs from 217 photographers in 47 countries.
-In 2020 he launched Central & Grand the evolution of Captured52 that more accurately positions the value of large scale photography as contemporary art and expands the opportunity for new images and ideas.
+Each of five seasons represented a single, large scale (40" x60" — 60" x 80"), open edition photograph from each of 52 invited photographers from around the world.
+At the end of Season 5, Captured52 repositioned as the most unique collection of large scale photographs in the world—260 original photographs from 218 photographers in 48 countries.
+As the leader in large scale, contemporary photography, Captured52 now offers Bodies of Work, a selection of 10-15 unique images from a select group of international photographers, representing a total portfolio of over 450 original photographs.

-Today, Captured52 (Central & Grand) is recognized worldwide for unconventional curation, personalized service and museum quality work at a fair price.
-Each Season Captured52 showcases a single, large format image from each of 52 invited photographers from around the world—selling to collectors, designers, architects and advisors in North America, Asia and Europe.
+Today, Captured52 is recognized worldwide for unconventional curation, personalized service and museum quality work at a fair price—selling to collectors, designers, architects and advisors in North America, Asia and Europe.
 Elle Decor calls Captured52 "an ultra cool art seller with an extremely unique platform.
 The online store invites some of the world's most talented photographers to sell their work on their site–and that's where things get interesting."